Khushi8319/hotel_management/README.md

 The GrandStay Hotel Management System is a full-stack web application designed to digitize hotel operations, room bookings, and customer management.

 ## Features
-- User Authentication: Secure signup and login system.
+- Register and login system.
 - Room Management: Check room availability and details.
 - Booking System: Easy room reservation process for customers.
 - Database Integration: All data is organized within a MySQL database.